JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 collection of buzzwords.
 At best, this is an indication that greater expertise is needed to reformulate this document.

-Goal 1: Although this is a strategy document, it’s bewildering to imagine the linking of NIH datasets as described in objective 1-2 can be elucidated in a single thin paragraph.
+Goal 1: Although this is a strategy document, it’s implausible to imagine the linking of NIH datasets as described in objective 1-2 can be elucidated in a single thin paragraph.
 We have no idea how the “Biomedical Data Translator” will work but can only imagine it will need to function at least as well as the